CopterExpress/charuco_calibration/README.md

 Also, you can save all captured images to the calibration folder for further analysis if you specify `save_images` parameter as `true`.

-The main goal of calibration - get the calibration file with minimal reprojection error.
+The main goal of calibration is to get the calibration file with minimal reprojection error.
 Typical reprojection error is `0.3`, typical reprojection error for aruco markers is `1.0`.

 ## Check calibration